Silletr/LazyDeveloperHelper/README.md

 - Code will be optimized better.

-## Roadmap
+## 📋 Roadmap
 Check my [TODO.md](./TODO.md) for upcoming features!
-Want to help - contributions are welcome.
+Want to help? - contributions are welcome.

 ## Available in